 Identify your buyer persona’s problem and show how you help solve it.
 That way, they have no question whether you can help them or not.

 But, be careful about how you introduce the problem.
-Present the problem in a series of questions, or open a story loop.
+For example, present the issue in a series of questions, or open a story loop.
 Stories resonate, and people find them memorable.

 Share the negative side of the problem, such as what happens if they don’t do business with you.
 But making things seem hopeless or devastating could push people too far and give them the wrong impression.
-Walk this fine line and proceed with caution in your copy.
+So walk this fine line and proceed with caution in your copy.

 What value do you provide your buyer persona?
 Share the good stuff by showcasing your competitive advantage, the benefits you offer, or the results you deliver.